sauravjain/wutalent-devhub/CONTRIBUTING.md

 - You understand the data provided here is for information only and is to be used for the benefit of the wu:talent developers community

+### Documentation, support and howto's

+All our documentation, our support (via the Issues area) and howto guides are found in the [wu:talent API Documentation repository](https://github.com/oneworldmarket/wutalent-api).